 Other Security Related Tips

 - Do not open links in emails from recipients you are not absolutely sure about / do not open email attachments unless you are really sure about the sender and you expect an attachment from them.
 Be awake and always be leery!
-If you are in doubt if your bank needs a re-authentication as they might state in that strange mail you got, type in their base-url manually and log in.
+If you are in doubt if your bank needs a re-authentication as they might state in that strange mail you got, type in their base-URL manually and log in.
 If they need information, they will notify you upon login.
 Never click on email links.
-By following this, you are also much less in risk to be victim of phishing.
+By following this, you are also much less at risk to be a victim of phishing.

-- Deactivate downloading of external sources in emails.
+- Deactivate the downloading of external sources in emails.
 There is no need for your email client to communicate with other sources than your mail server.
 If your mail client does not allow to deactivate this, you can restrict the access to the internet in your local firewall to only download data from your mail server.
 This also helps to reduce spam mails since you are not easily trackable.

 - Updates, updates, updates!
 Always check operating system and application updates since they mostly include security patches and protect you against yet another security holes.

-- Check sites like haveibeenpwned.com every once in a while if your email address and login data has already been leaked in some larger data breach!
+- Check sites like haveibeenpwned.com every once in a while if your email address and login data have already been leaked in some larger data breach!
 I guarantee you, you will find your name on some lists!
 In that case: Change your password and (see above) username immediately in that service!

 - Never store Username & Password in an App, Browser or Website!
 N E V E R S T O R E U S E R N A M E & P A S S W O R D!
 No, really, Never!
 No, just no!
 Clear? 😉

 Many of these tips and tricks may seem over the top and many of you might think “I have nothing to hide!” or “I’m not that interesting”.
 But that is not true!
-Everyone of us has sensitive information that can do severe damage if leaked to the public or used against us.
+Every one of us has sensitive information that can do severe damage if leaked to the public or used against us.
 It can damage our private life, our professional career or cause at least vexations.
 It can even do immediate financial harm.
-And if it’s not for yourselves, then do it for the data you store from others – contact data, email conversations, pictures etc. The recent data leakage shows which harm can be done.
+And if it’s not for yourselves, then do it for the data you store from others – contact data, email conversations, pictures, etc. The recent data leakage shows which harm can be done.
 Again, only 50 people were really hacked, over 1000 of them were affected by just 50 insecure accounts!